Logo

 • With proper planning, you get complete control over the project to utilize the resources efficiently and track development progress.

 Having a clear and transparent process is never a bad idea.
-Instead, it enhances the quality of software with a streamlined process.
+Instead, a streamlined process opens scope for continuous integration and enhances software quality.

 Difference Between Software Development Life Cycle and Software Development Process